 Will Loyola require students to receive a COVID-19 vaccination for the 2021-22 academic year?

-Yes, the university will require all enrolled undergraduate, graduate, and professional students who will be present for any amount of time on campus during the 2021 – 2022 academic year to receive a COVID-19 vaccination authorized by the U.S. Food and Drug Administration (FDA) or World Health Organization (WHO).
+Yes, the university will require all enrolled undergraduate, graduate, and professional students who will be present for any amount of time on campus during the 2021 – 2022 academic year to receive a COVID-19 vaccination authorized for emergency use by the U.S. Food and Drug Administration (FDA) or World Health Organization (WHO).
 You may request an exemption from receiving the vaccination for reasons consistent with Louisiana state laws, but you must indicate this intention in the vaccination portal.
-All students must log into the COVID-19 vaccination portal to provide their records or reason for opting out by July 16, 2021.
+All students must log into Loyola's Public Health Portal to provide their records or reason for opting out before they can return to campus.

 Why is Loyola requiring COVID-19 vaccination?